ravitheja990/flow-log-parser/README.md

                                                                     Flow Log Parser

 This project is a flow log parser that maps each row from a flow log file to a corresponding tag based on a lookup table.
 The lookup table contains destination port and protocol combinations, which are used to assign tags to each flow log entry.
 The output includes counts of matches for each tag and port/protocol combination.

 Assumptions

-The program only supports the default log format (as shown in the sample flow logs provided in the prompt).
+   1. The program only supports the default log format (as shown in the sample flow logs provided in the prompt).
-Version 2 of the flow log is the only version supported.
+   2. Version 2 of the flow log is the only version supported.
-The log parsing is case-insensitive when matching protocol types (tcp, udp, etc.).
+   3. The log parsing is case-insensitive when matching protocol types (tcp, udp, etc.).
-The lookup table can map multiple tags to different port/protocol combinations.
+   4. The lookup table can map multiple tags to different port/protocol combinations.
-Non-matching log entries are categorized as "Untagged."
+   5. Non-matching log entries are categorized as "Untagged."

 Directory Structure
-bash

 flow-log-parser
 │